The Representation Project logo

 We are here to change the world.

-No matter who you are or where you live, intersectional gender stereotypes are hurting you and those you love.
-Through film, education, and activism, The Representation Project awakens consciousness, spotlights the cost of these stereotypes, and invites everyone to build a more equitable future.
+No matter who you are or where you live, harmful and limiting gender stereotypes hurt all of us, women, men, and people of all genders.
+Through film, education, and activism, The Representation Project exposes the cost of these stereotypes and invites everyone to build a more equitable future rooted in healthy identities, shared responsibility, and collective liberation.

-These documentaries on limiting gender narratives have been viewed nearly 30 million times, with our film curricula changing the lives of over 2 million students.
-Siebel Newsom’s prescience has born true: that storytelling opens hearts and minds like nothing else, shifting attitudes and behaviors.
-This is culture transformation at its best and creates a more equitable world where everyone can reach their full potential.
+Together, these films challenging harmful gender narratives have been viewed nearly 30 million times, and our educational curricula have reached over 2 million students.
+Our work affirms what Siebel Newsom has long known: storytelling opens hearts and minds like nothing else, shifting attitudes and behaviors.
+This is culture transformation at its most powerful — creating a world where people of all genders can show up fully and thrive.

 How We Do It

-• We educate students through our curricula, which has reached over 2.4 million students.
+• We educate students through curricula that have reached more than 2.4 million young people.

-• We amplify the impact of our film and educational materials through hashtag campaigns (e.g., #AskHerMore, #NotBuyingIt, #EndRape, #RespectHerGame) that have reached 588 million people.
+• We amplify impact through national hashtag campaigns (including #AskHerMore, #NotBuyingIt, #EndRape, #RespectHerGame, and #BoysWillBeBoys) that reach over 600 million people.

-Together, we are bending the long arc of history toward intersectional gender justice.
-This is a person-by-person and community movement.
+Together, we are bending the long arc of history toward intersectional gender justice, engaging women, men, and gender-diverse people as partners in change.
+This is a person-by-person and community-powered movement.

 Small organization